What is a marine surveyor:?

 A boat inspector.
 The most common type of job we do is similar to a home inspector and appraiser combined into one for a boat or a yacht.

 We basically have two products.

-2) We handle insurance claims for insurance companies.
-These inspections determine the cause of loss, identify the scope of damage and review costs.
+2) We handle insurance claims in San Diego for insurance companies.
+These insurance inspections determine the cause of loss, identify the scope of damage and review costs.

 We also do various special projects, new build monitoring, consultation and litigation support work.

 When is a marine surveyor needed?

 Our professional boat surveyors in San Diego are typically employed when a boat is purchased (by the buyer), when a boat is refinanced and when an insurance policy is up for renewal.
 Marine inspections and surveys are also the basis for valuation of a boat as an asset for a multitude of reasons – probate, divorce, etc…

 Our web site has an article on this, but in short: shop!
 Ask around, talk with the boat yards, boat brokers, insurance and finance companies and see who is recommended.
 Boat surveyors in San Diego and around Southern California usually develop a reputation.
 Often surveyors are known in the industry as a “buyers” surveyor, we suggest the buyer hire a surveyor with a reputation for being thorough and ethical.
 The client should also make sure the boat surveyor has performed marine inspections and insurance surveys that have been recognized by the insurance and financial institutions being used, as applicable.

 What are marine surveyors qualifications?